yurit04/Transformer-Eng-Fr-translator/README.md

 # Transformer-Eng-Fr-translator
-* Data link: http://www.statmt.org/europarl/ for all language pairs
+* Data link for all available language pairs: http://www.statmt.org/europarl/
-* Data link for this project: http://www.statmt.org/europarl/v7/fr-en.tgz for the En-Fr
+* Data link for En-Fr used in this project: http://www.statmt.org/europarl/v7/fr-en.tgz